-When researching potential areas of work it's likely that you'll discover some overlap with the accountancy, banking and finance sector.
+When researching potential areas of work it's likely that you'll discover overlap with the accountancy, banking and finance sector.
 Professionals from both sectors work together to ensure the best outcome for the client and the lines between the two industries can sometimes become blurred.

 Who are the main graduate employers?

 The majority of large companies across all sectors offer business management jobs to graduates.

 In this capacity you can work within the public sector, for employers such as the Civil Service, the National Health Service (NHS), which recruits candidates for its Graduate Management Training Scheme, and local government, which operates the National Graduate Development Programme.

 When it comes to consultancy, large companies, particularly those in the financial sector, offer a variety of opportunities.
 The 'big four' accountancy firms - Deloitte, EY, KPMG and PwC - are among some of the most well-known organisations offering graduate consultancy roles.